trashoflevillage/Gemspark/Documentation/IfStatements.md

 Example Usage:
 ```
-Wild checkValue = "Hello World!";
+Dyn checkValue = "Hello World!";
 String checkValueB = "Goodbye World!";
-if type (checkValue, checkValueB) {code} // This will work, since the first parameter allows Wild values.
+if type (checkValue, checkValueB) {code} // This will work, since the first parameter allows dynamic variables.
-if type (checkValueB, checkValue) {code} // This will not work, since the first parameter does
+if type (checkValueB, checkValue) {code} // This will not work, since the first parameter does not allow dynamic variables.
-not allow Wild values.
 ```

 # Variable Exists